LeBron James Fires Back At Bullying Bulls Fan In The Most Epic Way & It Was All Caught On Video

 — FootBasket.com (@FootBasketcom) December 7, 2017

-After their tit for tat, it wasn’t a great night for the outspoken fan since his Bulls got swept by the Cavs, 113-91 on Chicago’s home court.
+After their tit for tat, it wasn’t a great night for the outspoken fan since his Bulls got swept by the Cavs, 113-91… on Chicago’s home court.
+LeBron dropped an easy 23 points, followed by Love who had 24.
+Jeff Green, 31, continues to push the Cavs in the right direction early on, setting a positive tone from the jump.
+Dwyane Wade, 35, had one of the best offensive performances of his career, dropping 24 points on his former team.
+He’s embraced his role off the bench with pure poise and continues to prove his championship mentality.

 The Cavs now have the NBA’s longest with streak with 13 straight W’s after a slow start to the season.
-But, is anyone surprised?
-This is exactly what the Cavs always do to us.
+And, they’re just 1 win away from breaking the franchise record.
+Not to mention, LeBron’s playing at an MVP during their epic run — PPG, 27.2; RPG, 8.9; APG, 8.2.
+But, is anyone surprised? — This is exactly what the Cavs always do to us.

 HollywoodLifers, did you think the fan was out of line with his comments?